cgeorg08/PEG_NoveltySearch/README.md

 The official implementation of the Planning Exploratory Goals (PEG) agent, an unsupervised RL agent for hard exploration tasks.

+---
+**Note: Hello, We are [Constantinos Georgiou](https://github.com/cgeorg08) and [ Alessandro Marincioni](https://github.com/Maranc98) !!**

+In the context of the seminar to Advanced Deep Reinforcement Learning, we had the chance to play around with the PEG agent.
+We came up with two different contributions:
+- New goal-picker mechanism based on the Novelty Search and Evolutionary Algorithms (in this repository)
+- Pixel-based PEG version to extend the algorithm to image domains ([ Click here ](https://github.com/Maranc98/image_peg_experiments))

+# **🤖 Enjoy 🤖**

+---

 ![PEG Teaser](docs/peg_teaser.gif)

 This codebase provides: